gsbirch/gsbirch.github.io/aboutme.md

     <img src="https://i.ibb.co/JKmvFxB/MDP.jpg" alt="A group of students stand around a tablet displaying the app they developed">
   </div>
   <div style="flex: 1; padding-left: 10px">
-    I am currently a part of a multidisciplinary design team at the university!
-We are working in collaboration with TorranceLearning to develop an android application for DEEP at Ann Arbor Hands-On Museum.
-I am responsible for loading museum developed content into the app through WebView and creating communication channels for the app to respond to bluetooth beacon signals.
-You can learn more about the project <a href="https://mdp.engin.umich.edu/sponsor_teams/aahom-23/">here</a>!
+    During my final year at University of Michigan, I was a part of a multidisciplinary design team.
+We worked in collaboration with TorranceLearning to develop an android application for DEEP at Ann Arbor Hands-On Museum.
+I was responsible for loading museum developed content into the app through WebView and creating communication channels for the app to respond to bluetooth beacon signals.
+You can learn more about the project.
+The project was presented at the 2024 Capstone Design Conference! <a href="https://mdp.engin.umich.edu/sponsor_teams/aahom-23/">here</a>!
   </div>
 </div>